jvfe/paper_wdt_panglao/manuscript.md

 ### Class creation on Wikidata

-Different from property creation, class creation on Wikidata does not require community approval, and any user can create new classes and add statements.

-Species-neutral cell types were already mostly present on Wikidata. species-specific cell types were created for each human-specific cell type mentioned in PanglaoDB.
-Class labels and "subclass of" statements (<https://www.wikidata.org/wiki/Q21514624>) were added to a spreadsheet and uploaded to Wikidata via the batch edition tool Quickstatements (<https://quickstatements.toolforge.org/#/>).
+Classes corresponding to species-neutral classes were retrieved from Wikidata manually using Wikidata's Graphic User Interface.
+The dictionay matching terms in PanglaoDB to Wikidata identifiers were stored in a [reference csv table](https://github.com/jvfe/wikidata_panglaodb/blob/master/improvements/results/cell_type_reference_from_panglao_to_wikidata_31_10_2020.csv).

+Cell types which were not represented on Wikidata were added to the database via the graphical user interface (https://www.wikidata.org/wiki/Special:NewItem) and logged in the reference table.

+Species-specific cell types for human and mouse cell types were created for every entry in the reference table, connected to the species-neutral concept via a "[subclass of](http://www.wikidata.org/entity/P279)" property (e.g. every single "[human neutrophil](http://www.wikidata.org/entity/Q101405102)" is a also "[neutrophil](http://www.wikidata.org/entity/Q188417)" ).

+The reference sheet for species-neutral concepts was used to obtain the "subclass of" for every newly created item.
+Each item was labeled either "human " + the label for the neutral cell type, described as "cell type found in Homo sapiens" and tagged with the statement "[found in taxon](http://www.wikidata.org/entity/P703)" [_Homo sapiens_](https://www.wikidata.org/wiki/Q15978631).
+An analogous framework was used for mouse cell types, assuming that mouse in PanglaoDB meant [_Mus musculus_](http://www.wikidata.org/entity/Q83310).
+Batch creations were added to Wikidata via the tool Quickstatements (<https://quickstatements.toolforge.org/#/>).

+All genes in PanglaoDB either were already present on Wikidata or resolved to multiple entities and thus were excluded.
+### Property creation on Wikidata

 ### Integration to Wikidata